-CORC Forum 2022 now available to book for 24th November
+CORC Forum 2022 - Thursday 24th November

 Bringing together members and colleagues from the research, mental health and education sector, our annual CORC Forum features inspirational speakers, exciting topics and discussions and is the ideal event to expand your knowledge of mental health and wellbeing outcomes for children and young people.

 Members and colleagues are invited to join us at our flagship annual event.
 We are delighted to be welcoming Professor Peter Fonagy as our keynote speaker, alongside a range of other stimulating presenters.
 Our rich programme will cover both big picture developments, and practical and applied learning for those delivering support in health, education or voluntary and community settings.
 The Forum is a fantastic opportunity to hear the latest research and innovation in understanding and improving child and youth mental health outcomes and we invite you to register using the link below.

 The event will take place on Thursday 24th November from 10:00 - 15:00 GMT (online).

 The day will feature the following, and you can download the full schedule for the day here:

 Professor Peter Fonagy (Chief Executive, Anna Freud Centre and Head of the Division of Psychology and Language Sciences, UCL)

 Child mental health is too important to be left to child mental health services: The implications of our changing understanding of the nature of mental health to service design and the measurement of the effectiveness of services.

 Kate Dalzell (Head of CORC)